carmelosantana/carmelosantana/README.md

 **About**

-- 🧘 Increasing mindfulness with daily meditation
+- 🧘 Increasing mindfulness with breath work and daily meditation
-- 🚶 Walking ~150 miles per month
 - 🧙 [Wim Hof](https://youtu.be/tybOi4hjZFQ)
-- 🤝 He/Him
+- 🤝 he/him

 **Software**